msayem1/spring-maven-hibernate/README.md

-## CRUD operations using Spring, Maven, Hibernate and MySQL ##
+## Spring, Maven, Hibernate and MySQL Implementation ##
-Implementing CRUD operations using Spring, Maven and Hibernate with MySQL database.
+Implementing Spring, Maven and Hibernate with MySQL database.